allison-zhou-phd/Denver_Demographics_Study/README.md

 ### **The Seasoned (age greater than 65)**
 ![](images/65plus_chg.gif)

-Last, but not the least, the median income change by neighborhoods:
+Last, but not the least, the median income change by neighborhoods.
+The black areas indicate missing values.

 ### **Median Income**